whatsiplus/whatsiplus-order-notification-for-woocommerce/readme.txt

 == Changelog ==

+= 1.1.0 =
+* Improved plugin load speed and overall performance
+* Added support for automatic WhatsApp group messaging to vendors in multivendor setups using the whatsiplus_group_id user meta field
+* Automatic deletion of old and excessive log entries from the database
+* Automatic cleanup of sent WhatsApp messages from the database to reduce clutter

 = 1.0.9 =
 * Improved support for using WordPress shortcodes in WhatsApp messages
 * Added new shortcode: [shipping_method] to display selected shipping method in messages